660 Quayside Drive & Westminster Pier Park Expansion

 Traffic Safety

-A new pedestrian railway crossing on the east side of Begbie Street is scheduled for completion spring/summer 2025.
+A new pedestrian railway crossing on the east side of Begbie Street has been completed.
 A new Advanced Traffic Information (ATI) system was installed which notifies motorists of active or upcoming train crossings at the Begbie Street rail crossing and guides road users toward alternative routes out of the Quayside neighbourhood via the McInnes Street Overpass or Third Avenue Overpass.
 This systems aims to reduce traffic congestion, minimize delays and queuing in the Pier West development area, and enhance road safety and overall community livability.

 Park Space B